splunk/splunk-connect-for-syslog/docs/troubleshooting/troubleshoot_resources.md

 ## Keeping a failed container running (even more advanced)

 When debugging a configuration syntax issue at startup, it is often helpful to keep the container running after a syslog-ng startup failure.
-In order to faciliate troubleshooting and make "on the fly" syslog-ng configuration changes from within a running container, the container can be forced to remain running when syslog-ng fails to start (which normally terminates the container).
+In order to facilitate troubleshooting and make "on the fly" syslog-ng configuration changes from within a running container, the container can be forced to remain running when syslog-ng fails to start (which normally terminates the container).
 This can be enabled by adding
 `SC4S_DEBUG_CONTAINER=yes` to the `env_file`.
 Use this capability in conjunction with "exec-ing" into the container described above.